What's it all about?: “Alfie”

 United also wanted an English vocalist to suit the film's setting, and "Alfie" eventually found its way to Beatles cohort Cilla Black.
 Although Black was thrilled by the idea of working with pop royalty, she wasn’t keen on the song itself and demanded that Bacharach arrange, conduct and play piano on the recording.
 She didn’t expect him to agree, and certainly never imagined he would end up asking for at least eighteen takes.
 (Black reportedly said she “would have fucking killed him but he was so fucking gorgeous.”)
 Even George Martin, nominally producing the session, told Bacharach “I think you got it on Take 4.”

 It isn't hard to hear why Black had such a trying time: "Alfie" requires huge leaps in both pitch and volume (something Cher, whose version was featured in the American release of the film, couldn't pull off).
-Bacharach insisted on writing music to David's words, and uses his pet devices – mixed meters, ambiguous harmony and asymmetrical form – to portray Alfie's predicament: when the song seemingly drops down a half-step from B-flat to A for the bridge (which, while really in the key of F major, never uses that chord), it feels like the ground has fallen out beneath Alfie's feet.
+Bacharach insisted on writing music to David's words, and uses his pet devices – mixed meters, ambiguous harmony and asymmetrical form – to portray Alfie's predicament: when the song seemingly drops down a half-step from B-flat to A for the bridge (which, while really in the key of F major, never uses that chord), it feels like the ground has fallen out from beneath Alfie's feet.
 His arrangement uses a 48-piece orchestra to mirror the ebb and flow of the lyrics, with the piano standing in for Alfie's state of mind: it plays a sigh-like descending figure that answers the voice in the verses, and an ascending whole-tone scale (already film-music shorthand for dreams) before the last two – and most optimistic – lines.
 The result is an aria disguised as a pop song, and Bacharach's perfectionism ensured that Black's recording is the definitive one.

 "Alfie" has since become one of Bacharach's best-known songs: he considers it his personal favourite and one of David's best lyrics (and in his memoir Anyone Who Had a Heart, he recalls being elated when Miles Davis told him it was “a good tune.”)
 Its use in the film, however, elevates it to a realm beyond mere music: if the score depicts Alfie's brash façade, the song shows him at his most vulnerable, stripped of all posturing.
 In just under three minutes, it sounds like Alfie has finally come of age.